FUTURE CITY COMPETITION 2015

 The competition judging takes part in four phases:

-During November, the future City virtual design submitted on the disk, which the students have prepared, will be gathered and provided to a team of judges on 10-11 December.
-Actual scoring of each design will be done after loading the disks into computers.
+During November, the future City virtual design uploaded by teams, which the students have prepared, will be gathered and uploaded for judging by 9 December.
+Actual scoring of each design will be done thereafter online.
 By turning off various layers, the judges can view all of the critical elements of the cities and score them.

-Essay and City Narrative Judging (Both due by January 11th– by email)
+Essay and City Narrative Judging (Both uploaded by January 10th)

-By January 11th, 2014 (by email) the essays and abstracts (city narrative) will be submitted by the teams and distributed to a separate team of judges.
-They are scored by the judges based on the competition criteria.
+By January 10, 2015, the essays and abstracts (city narrative) will be uploaded by the teams and distributed to a separate team of judges.
+They are also scored by the judges based on the competition criteria.
 They are made available to the presentation judges as background information at the regional competition.

 Preliminary Round Presentation Judging